 Photo Credit: Secaucus Police Dept.

-Tips can be made by calling (201) 330-2049, emailed to email@example.com or submitted anonymously through the department’s website at www.secaucuspolice.org.
-These charges are merely accusations and the defendants are presumed innocent until proven guilty.
+Chief Miller says tips can be made by calling (201) 330-2049, emailed to firstname.lastname@example.org or submitted anonymously through the department’s website at www.secaucuspolice.org.
+These charges are merely accusations and the defendant is presumed innocent until proven guilty.

 Do you have a news-tip or want to share a story with us?
 Please Fill out the following form.
 Anonymous tips are also welcome.